Biden to double free COVID tests, add N95s, to fight omicron

 —

-AP writers Alexandra Jaffe in Washington, Corey Williams in Detroit and Mark Gillispie in Cleveland contributed.
+AP writers Alexandra Jaffe and Lolita C. Baldor in Washington, Corey Williams in Detroit and Mark Gillispie in Cleveland contributed.

 Credit: Jae C. Hong